Georgia Roberts Durston: Career

 Georgia also held the 1918 copyright for the book Boy Scouts on a Submarine by Captain John Blaine, published by Saalfield.
 The same book had already been published with the title Fighting the U-boat Menace by Colonel James Fiske.
 She has also been credited with A Boy's Life of General Pershing, which was published under the pseudonym George Durston.
 The book was a biography of John J. Pershing with the addition of the fictional "George Durston" as a character in the book playing Pershing's childhood friend in Laclede, Missouri, and replacing Lewis Hunt as Pershing's first roommate at West Point.

 Death and afterward

-Georgia Roberts Durston passed away on July 4, 1947, in San Antonio at the age of 78.
+Georgia Roberts Durston died on July 4, 1947, in San Antonio at the age of 78.
 She is buried there at Sunset Memorial Park.

 Although her books are long out of print, Durston's most popular poems, "The Wolf" and "The Rabbit", continued to appear in various anthologies ranging from the Random House Book of Poetry for Children to the Australian Broadcasting Company’s More Favourite Play School Stories.